adammertel/Leaflet.TilesExtentManager/README.md

 ### How to use:
 * load src/leaflet-tilesextentcontrol.js
-* create an config array (seee TilesGroup Config section )
+* create a new TilesGroup config array (seee TilesGroup Config section )
-* call method ``map.createTilesExtentControlGroup(<TilesGroup Config>)``
+* call method ``createTilesExtentControlGroup(<TilesGroup Config>)`` on map and pass your TilesGroup array

 ### TilesGroup Config:
 This is a js array that holds basic information about your TileLayers and their order.
-First elements have the highest priority and will be displayed in front.
+First elements have the highest priority and will be displayed in the front.
 Each element is an object that holds this parameters:
  * name - this attribute is optional and would be used in the future
  * layer - L.TileLayer instance
  * bounds - polygon that defines extent of this layer.
 False if there are no boundaries
- * transparent - true, if we see through this layer
+ * transparent - true, if it is possible to see through this layer

 ### Example